KarinaZubko/Portfolio/README.md

-<p> I am a Business Intelligence & Data Analyst, experienced in prop-tech and media product analysis.
+<p> I am a certified Business Intelligence and Product Analyst with expertise in analyzing Product and Finance data, coming from Prop-tech and Media products.
 Feel free to explore my portfolio to overview more projects.
 I am passionate about data and knowledge about how things work, whether that be studying and researching business metrics, data leveraging techniques, and machine learning methods. </p>